xsodus/matrix-js-action-template/README.md

   ```
   Replace `<job-name>` with the name of the job you want to test, as defined in your GitHub Actions workflow file.

-## Additional Notes
-- Ensure all required environment variables are properly configured.
-- Check the `package.json` file for additional scripts and configurations.
-- Refer to the `docs` folder (if available) for more detailed documentation.
-- If you encounter any issues, feel free to open an issue in the repository.